iambiglee/catmq/README.md

 [QuickStart for English user](https://iambiglee.github.io/en/docs/example/quickstart/)

 ## Document
-You can see the all information in [CatMQ](https://iambiglee.github.io/en/docs/example/introduce/) [中文文档](https://iambiglee.github.io/docs/example/introduce/)
+You can see the all information in [CatMQ](https://iambiglee.github.io/en/docs/example/introduce/) ，and Chinese version is [中文文档](https://iambiglee.github.io/docs/example/introduce/)

 ## Contribute
 The CatMQ project welcomes everyone to participate in maintenance.
 You can participate by submitting an Issue or RP.